uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 > “Before you can submit the information displayed here in response to your notice to file from HM Revenue & Customs, you must read and agree to the following statement by

-> [Here the vendor can decide how to manage the actual declaration in the user interface, for example a tick box, confirm button or other]
+> [Here the vendor can decide how to manage the actual declaration in the user interface, for example a tick box, confirm button or other method]

 > The information I have provided is correct and complete to the best of my knowledge and belief.
 If you give false information you may have to pay financial penalties and face prosecution.”

 > **Declaration for Agents**

  > "The information I have provided on behalf of my client is correct and complete to the best of my knowledge and belief.
-I understand that if I give false information my client may have to pay financial penalties or face prosecution."
+I understand that if I give false information my client may have to pay financial penalties and face prosecution."

-The software must send the ‘calculationId’ that matches the calculation the customer is declaring against with the declaration.
+The software must send the ```calculationId``` that matches the calculation the customer is declaring against with the declaration.

 ## Making an amendment after crystallisation